Press enter to see results or esc to cancel.

 The Vibe

-As anyone familiar with Shani’s restaurants, there is a focus on the trademark Israeli “chill” that borders on almost carelessness.
-At Malka NYC, the sounds are varied and commotive.
+As anyone familiar with Shani’s restaurants knows, there is a focus on the trademark Israeli “chill” that borders on almost carelessness.
+At Malka NYC, the sounds are varied and commotion-filled.
 The ringing of bells signaling the latest dish is ready to be served is melded with tunes in Hebrew and the occasional jig by a passing waiter or, in this instance, a waitress.
-The open kitchen dramatically adds to the vibe and one can almost imagine they are in the kitchen of an old friend who recently returned from the market and is cooking up a storm.
-It is for this reason, and if the size of your party will allow for it, we recommend being seated at the bar with a front-row view of the culinary magic or at least getting a table as close to the kitchen as possible.
+The open kitchen dramatically adds to the vibe, and one can almost imagine they are in the kitchen of an old friend who recently returned from the market and is cooking up a storm.
+It is for this reason, and if the size of your party allows for it, we recommend being seated at the bar with a front-row view of the culinary magic or at least getting a table as close to the kitchen as possible.

 The Menu

 As is classic Shani, the menu has item names that straddle the line between comedic, corny, and potentially even a bit overdone.
-Especially as this is a theme with at least some of his other restaurant brands, including the kosher Miznon location on Broadway.
+Especially since this is a theme that appears in at least some of his other restaurant brands, including the kosher Miznon location on Broadway.
 Think “Bag Of Green Beans” or Vegetables In A Bag” for Miznon and, in the case of Malka, an item called “A Bread Bag.”
 That said, part of Shani’s unique style centers on his stressing that even the most basic and natural ingredients can be delicious.
-Do note, though, that the menu is changed regularly.
+Please note, however, that the menu is updated regularly.

 The “Starters”